 Step Two: Kill Shots

 Along with keeping the yeast organisms in a hungry, weakened state, you need to throw some grenades and gunfire at them as well, in the form of anti-fungals.
-I had been treating the nastiness on the back of my neck for some weeks with lavender and tea tree essential oils in a base of coconut oil , and I was disappointed that it wasn’t seeming to work.
+I had been treating the nastiness on the back of my neck for some weeks with lavender and tea tree essential oils in a base of coconut oil (use the code STEWARDSHIP to get 10% off) , and I was disappointed that it wasn’t seeming to work.

 Dr. Kathryn explained one of the more fascinating facts I learned that day (my paraphrase, since I lost all my notes somehow, arg):